Boxing at the 1988 Summer Olympics – Light heavyweight

 The men's light heavyweight event was part of the boxing programme at the 1988 Summer Olympics.
 The weight class allowed boxers of up to 81 kilograms to compete.
 The competition was held from 21 September to 2 October 1988.
 26 boxers from 26 nations competed.
-Andrew Maynard won the gold medal.
+Having started boxing just four years prior, Andrew Maynard won the gold medal.

 Medalists

 Results

 The following boxers took part in the event: